tkgix/SDTrainPreProc/README.md

 # SDTrainPreProc

-Image batch pre-process for Stable Diffusion traning
+Image batch pre-process for Stable Diffusion traning.

+- Categorize images by tag
+- Upscale or downscale images to a size suitable for training.

 # Setup
 Need python.